MarcinCzerkas/MarcinCzerkas/README.md

 - 👨‍💻📊 working on data projects
 - 📖📚 reading books
 - 🎲♟️ playing my favourite tabletop game with friends
+- 🔬👨‍🎓 constantly upskilling in working with data through courses and tutorials

 I feature my projects on GitHub - if you're interested and only have 2 minutes, [check them here](https://github.com/MarcinCzerkas/Portfolio)!